 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In 2016, there was an estimated number of 43,000 jobs in the United States for Molding and Casting Worker.
+In the United States, there were 43,000 jobs for Molding and Casting Worker in 2016.
 There is little to no growth in job opportunities for Molding and Casting Worker.
 Due to new job openings and attrition, there will be an average of 4,200 job openings in this field each year.